 Union Chapel houses one of the world’s finest organs and it’s a focal point of the Chapel’s unique acoustically designed architecture.
 Our focus is to change perceptions of what the organ is capable of by not only embracing its rich history but also bringing it to the forefront of contemporary music creation through our annual festival Organ Reframed.
 This works hand in hand with introducing the organ to primary school children across London and university students in London and beyond.

-We run a number of workshops, master-classes and learning opportunities for children, university students and adults.
+We run a number of workshops, master-classes and learning opportunities for primary and secondary schools, university students and adults.
 The education programme provides an opportunity for people to learn about the organ through their chosen art form and is designed to enable people of all abilities to reach their full potential.

 Anthony Richardson Organ Scholarship

 Our scholarship is designed to support an individual in their professional development and leadership skills within the organ field.
 Supported by our Organ Director Claire M Singer the scholar is involved in the production and administration of our organ programme and a number of performances across the year.

 Currently in partnership with St Mary Magdalene School and #InspiringOrganists we offer free organ lessons to local schools.